 - Pavana Narasimha.

-The main temple- Ahobilam Narasimha Swamy temple is holy place that enthrals visitors every time they visit the place.
+Also, the main temple- Ahobilam Narasimha Swamy temple is holy place that enthrals visitors every time they visit the place.
 It is a majestic sight to see through bare eyes.
-It is one of the earliest of the nine temples falling under Narasimhasthalams.
-It is located at a distance of 70km from Nandyal and 150 km from Kurnool.
+The temple is also one of the earliest, falling under Narasimhasthalams.
+It is at a distance of 70km from Nandyal and 150 km from Kurnool.